alesalsa10/based_on_book_script/README.md

 # based_on_book_script
-Script that scraps movies/tv shows that are based on a tv show and saves it to a mongodbm <br/>
+Script that scraps movies/tv shows that are based on a tv show and saves it to a mongodb <br/>
 This script is hosted on aws lambda and was autmated to run onces per week